 Here’s an explanation of Maximum Medical Improvement and what it means for your case.

-If you were injured in a workplace accident, you’ve probably heard your doctor talk about MMI or Maximum Medical Improvement.
-Like so much in the workers’ comp world, you might have been completely lost as to what this term means.
+And like so much in the workers’ comp world, you might have been completely lost as to what this term means.

 In this article, we’ll answer the following questions: